 Learn International develop accessible and immersive courses for international students to come and study in Ireland.
-We sat down with some students from the US who are on one of their programs at DCU to discuss culture and education.
+We sat down with some students from the US who are attending Dublin City University International Summer School to discuss culture and education.

 Cesar Miranda hails from Mexico, and studies at the University of New Mexico, reading a triple major in Communication and Journalism, Spanish and Business Administration.